ThunderRazor/stationeers_startconditionsCOMMANDER/README.md

 4. Choose the mod variation you want (COMMANDERbasic, COMMANDERplus, COMMANDERpro) and copy the xml file into Data\

 5. Launch the game.

+Be the Commander you always wanted to be!